VoidMercy/CTFs/b01lers-b00tcamp-CTF-2018/pwn/mathhomework.md

 }
 ```

 To reach end, all we have to do is not get a single question correct.
-Since our lives is not negative and it only decrements, we can just get all the questions wrong and receive the flag.
+Since our lives is now negative and it only decrements, we can just get all the questions wrong and receive the flag.
 My python program implementing this is shown below:

 ```python
 from pwn import *